foreverphoenix/skyforge-wiki/initial-setup/ini-config.md

 - **Bethesda Modding Platform** should be <u>enabled</u>.
   - *You can use QUI to disable the menu options as they should not be used.*
 - **Mod Manager Menu** should be <u>disabled</u>.
-- **Lock Sensitivity** is best configured ingame where you can immediately test your settings.
+- **Look Sensitivity** is best configured ingame where you can immediately test your settings.
 	- *I prefer it set to <mark>0.0450</mark>.*

 ## BethINI: Detail